doctrine/orm/docs/en/reference/faq.rst

 Inheritance
 -----------

-Can I use Inheritance with Doctrine 2?
+Can I use Inheritance with Doctrine ORM?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes, you can use Single- or Joined-Table Inheritance in Doctrine 2.
+Yes, you can use Single- or Joined-Table Inheritance in ORM.

 See the documentation chapter on :doc:`inheritance mapping <inheritance-mapping>` for
 the details.